6 Displays Available!

 Seed Survivor is a free curriculum-based program that teaches elementary children about plants and the importance of agriculture.
 Multiple displays travel across North America year-round.

-We now have 5 Seed Survivor displays: One large exhibit, two mobile classrooms and two community displays.
+We now have 6 Seed Survivor displays: One large exhibit, two mobile classrooms and three community displays.
 At our displays, students explore multi-media and virtual reality games, a sunflower seed planting station, talking walls and much more.
-The content is perfect for grade 3 and 4 but all ages can have fun at Seed Survivor.
+The content is perfect for grade 3 to 4 but all ages can have fun at Seed Survivor.

 Seed Survivor was designed to teach youth that plants need water, light, healthy soil, and nutrients to survive.

-For more information or to request Seed Survivor contact Sustainability and Stakeholder Relations at Sustainability@agrium.com or 1-403-225-7000
+For more information or to request Seed Survivor contact For more information or to request Seed Survivor contact Community Relations and Investment at Community.Investment@Nutrien.com or 1-403-225-7000

 2 Mobile Classrooms

 We must have a minimum four classrooms or four hours of presentation time per day.
 No exceptions.

 The content is based on grade 3 – 4 learning objectives and reading levels.
 We offer a one-hour presentation for this age group.
 If there is time to do additional grades, we offer grade 5 and 6 classrooms the opportunity for a one-hour presentation as well.

 Younger grades K-2 are welcome as supplementary presentations to the other grades, but the presentation is short and sweet –

 Please keep this in mind when creating your schedule.